Table of Contents

 The movement of potassium ions out of the cell recreates negativity inside the cell.
 The cell membrane is said to be repolarized.

 If the membrane potential becomes more negative than the resting membrane potential, it is termed as hyperpolarization.

 During this state, a new action potential cannot be generated.
 It is therefore called refractory period or resting state as shown in Figure 3.0.

 The cell membrane retains its polarized state by the sodium-potassium pump, which realigns the ions.
 Sodium ions which moved into the cell during action potential are expelled against the concentration gradient.
 Similarly, potassium ions are moved into the cell.
 The cell membrane regains the potential of -70 mV.

 If another stimulus arrives, the membrane will be depolarized again and action potential will be generated.

 Effect of Ion Manipulation on Membrane Potential

-In case of hypokalemia, more potassium ions leak out of the cell during resting state, which changes the membrane potential to more negative value of -90mV.
+In case of hypokalemia, more potassium ions leak out of the cell during resting state, which changes the membrane potential to a more negative value of -90 mV.

 Effect of Current on Membrane Potential